-- " Total Agency Budget: If the applicant agency is a nonprofit organization or nongovernmental entity, please complete and upload a "Grantee Basic Budget (nonprofit Applicant budget form)".
+- Total Agency Budget: If the applicant agency is a nonprofit organization or nongovernmental entity, please complete and upload a Grantee Basic Budget (nonprofit Applicant budget form).
 Be sure to complete both the Organizational tab and the Employee tab.
 The form can be found on the ICJI website here.
-This does not apply to units of government. - " Sustainability Plan: Please attach a document detailing the applicant's plan to maintain the program once the grant fund period expires. - " Timeline: Please attach a timeline for the completion of the project and/or expenditure of the grant funds. - " Collaboration Plan: Any county participating in the program is required by IC § 31-40-5-5 to have its local or regional justice reinvestment advisory council, or another local collaborative body that includes stakeholders across the juvenile justice system, oversee each grant award to the county and engage in collaborative service planning for the county. - " A Memorandum of Agreement: A Memorandum of Agreement with the court(s) with juvenile jurisdiction in the counties to be served by the program which outlines the roles and responsibilities of the court and the program, how funds will be utilized, how youth will be referred, and what services will be provided as well as other relevant information. - " Audit Record: Include your most recent State Board of Accounts or independent audit. - " Miscellaneous - If applying for funds for personnel costs, attach the relevant job descriptions. - If applicable, attach other requested information.
+This does not apply to units of government. - Sustainability Plan: Please attach a document detailing the applicant's plan to maintain the program once the grant fund period expires. - Timeline: Please attach a timeline for the completion of the project and/or expenditure of the grant funds. - A Memorandum of Agreement: An agreement with the court(s) with juvenile jurisdiction in the counties to be served by the program which outlines the roles and responsibilities of the Court and the program, how funds will be utilized, how youth will be referred and what services will be provided as well as other relevant information. - Audit Record: Include your most recent State Board of Accounts or independent audit. - Miscellaneous - If applying for funds for personnel costs, attach the relevant job descriptions. - If applicable, attach other requested information.